amoltdhage/LargestAmongThreeNumbers/README.md

 # LargestAmongThreeNumbers

-# In the program below, the three numbers are stored in num1, num2 and num3 respectively.
-Or we can take three numbers from user
+# In the program below, the three numbers are stored in num1, num2 and num3 respectively ors we can take three numbers from user

 # We've used the if...elif...else ladder to find the largest among the three and display it.